-When I told M of my experience and of my inclination to accept the invitation, she graciously agreed to accompany me; so, the following Thursday evening found us among a group of strangers, who would quickly become instruments of God’s healing in both of our lives.
-M and I were married (by Fr.
+When I told Marianne of my experience and of my inclination to accept the invitation, she graciously agreed to accompany me; so, the following Thursday evening found us among a group of strangers, who would quickly become instruments of God’s healing in both of our lives.
+Marianne and I were married (by Fr.
 Bob) shortly thereafter.

 At one Thursday gathering some months later, Peter, an intense yet obviously tender-hearted man, gave me a book about the Holy Spirit and said that he hoped it would bless my life as it had blessed his.
 I accepted his gift knowing full-well that I’d need to report back to him and, therefore, would actually have to read it.

 “But, what about the red sweater?”
 That’s coming.